lara-ananas/PikaPHP/README.md

 # 🐭PikaPHP🐘
-🐭⚡️The Small, Swift, and Powerful API framework⚡️🐘
+🐭⚡️The Small, Swift, and Powerful REST API framework⚡️🐘

 ## 🐭PikaPHP🐘 - What's in a Name?